virtual-labs/exp-process-life-cycle-iiith/experiment/procedure.md

 * I/O pool: where the process will go if the process has any I/O calls.
 * Completed pool: This is where all the completed processes are placed.
 * Controls: This is where all the buttons that the you can play with are placed.
+* Log: Where all actions on the process get recorded

 We have 6 controls:
 * Create Process and put it in Ready Pool